Introduction: Why These Tools Matter...

 6. Langflow

 Langflow is a visual framework for building multi-agent and RAG applications using LangChain components, with a drag-and-drop interface.
+For example, it can prototype a Q&A bot over custom knowledge bases.

 7. Dify